 Humpback whales frequent Niue’s waters between July and September, where operators offer a unique experience to join these gentle giants in their element.
 Watching whales underwater is a deep and humbling experience that will give you a greater appreciation for the ocean.

-Day 10 – Church and Avatele Beach
+Day 10 – Listen to Glorious Singing at Church and Experience Avatele Beach

 If you arrived in Niue on a Friday, then Day 10 will be a Sunday and a day of sabbath for Niueans.
-An interesting and free cultural experience on the island is going to one of the Sunday church services.
+An interesting and free cultural activity on the island is going to one of the Sunday church services.
 The spiritual experience with amazing harmonious singing is uplifting even for those who are not religious.
-Check out church recommendations in the 5 Best Churches in Niue to Experience as a Visitor.
+Check out church recommendations in the 10 Best Churches in Niue to Experience as a Visitor.

 Day 11 – Do a Nature Tour